Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/generateddocs/hubNetworking.bicep.md

 parAzBastionSku | No       | Azure Bastion SKU. parAzBastionTunneling | No       | Switch to enable/disable Bastion native client support.
-This is only supported when the Standard SKU is used for Bastion as documented here: https://learn.microsoft.com/azure/bastion/native-client parAzBastionNsgName | No       | Name for Azure Bastion Subnet NSG. parBastionLock | No       | Resource Lock Configuration for Bastion. parDdosEnabled | No       | Switch to enable/disable DDoS Network Protection deployment. parDdosPlanName | No       | DDoS Plan Name. parDdosLock    | No       | Resource Lock Configuration for DDoS Plan. parAzFirewallEnabled | No       | Switch to enable/disable Azure Firewall deployment. parAzFirewallName | No       | Azure Firewall Name. parAzFirewallPoliciesName | No       | Azure Firewall Policies Name.
+This is only supported when the Standard SKU is used for Bastion as documented here: https://learn.microsoft.com/azure/bastion/native-client parAzBastionNsgName | No       | Name for Azure Bastion Subnet NSG. parBastionLock | No       | Resource Lock Configuration for Bastion.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock.
+parDdosEnabled | No       | Switch to enable/disable DDoS Network Protection deployment. parDdosPlanName | No       | DDoS Plan Name. parDdosLock    | No       | Resource Lock Configuration for DDoS Plan.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock.
+parAzFirewallEnabled | No       | Switch to enable/disable Azure Firewall deployment. parAzFirewallName | No       | Azure Firewall Name. parAzFirewallPoliciesName | No       | Azure Firewall Policies Name.